Welcome to Paprika Recipe Manager!

 All Recipes is the default selected category, which displays all of your recipes in alphabetical order.

-If you would like to change the selected category, simply tap on a new category to highlight it.
+If you would like to change the selected category, simply tap on a new category in the left pane to highlight it.
+The name of the currently selected category (and its recipe count) is displayed in the top toolbar.

-The recipes screen contains a search button that you can use to search for specific recipes in your collection.
+The recipes screen contains a search button in the top right of the red toolbar that you can tap to search for specific recipes in your collection.

 Press the search button and start typing, and your recipes listing will be filtered by the search term.

-By default, the search bar searches for your recipes based on the name of the recipe.
-You can use the results
+By default, the search bar searches based on the name of the recipe.
+You can tap the top title bar to change the search options; search by multiple fields or across categories.

 Note You can search for multiple ingredients at the same time by separating them with commas.
 For example: chicken, spinach.

-To add a new recipe, press the Add Recipe button in the upper right hand corner of the recipes screen.
+To add a new recipe, press the + button in the red toolbar above the recipes list.

 When you're finished entering in your recipe, press the Save button to save your changes.

-You can edit the recipe later by pressing the Edit button in the recipe screen.
+You can edit a recipe by pressing the Edit button in the upper right corner of the recipe screen.

 These the fields that you can enter when you create or edit a recipe: